 Topical acne treatment

 There are several approaches in dermatology which can be very helpful for controlling active acne, for preventing acne flare-ups, and improving skin tone and texture.
 Topical medications represent the first line of acne treatment currently utilized.
-Commonly used topical medications include the following:
+Commonly used acne-fighting skin-care products and topical medications include the following:

 - Topical antibiotics such as erythromycin, clindamycin, and sodium sulfacetamide to reduce surface bacteria.